AlgumCorrupto/BAAM/README.md

-You can crank xenophobia to 11 with this program, test program that probabily will be inplemented on estação pirata
+You can crank xenophobia to 11 with this program.
+Test program that probabily will be inplemented on estação pirata